I’ve rounded up my complete list of must-have newborn baby items that every first-time mom should have when her little one is born.

 Newborns usually have gas that makes them uncomfortable until about eight weeks after birth.
 These gas drops helped alleviate Landon’s pain, but we used them sparingly.

 In the early postpartum days, everything can feel like a blur.
 Remember the small moments and keep precious keepsakes safe.

 Although I got a late start, I wish I had this gorgeous baby book from the get-go.
 It’s modern and neutral, so your photos and words will have a chance to shine.

 If you’re like me, there’s no way you’re ever going to remember to print photos.
 Mootsh.com provides ten gorgeous prints a month and all you have to do is upload your selects into their app.
 Then they’re shipped right to your door!

 This custom memory box is the perfect way to store all of your baby’s keepsakes.
 I love the price (under $30!) and the variety of fonts available.
 Plus, it’s nice to support a small business with this purchase!

 Keep everything baby-related organized and all in one space with these helpful tools.

 I added this baby briefcase to our registry on a whim, and now I don’t know what I’d do without it!
 It’s essential for keeping records, bills, and relevant documents all in one place.

-I love this baby monitor because you can see real-time breathing data without the use of a wearable device.
-It mounts on the nursery wall and you can use your phone or an iPad to keep an eye on your little one.
+I love this baby monitor because you can see real-time breathing data without using a wearable device.
+It mounts on the nursery wall, and you can use your phone or an iPad to keep an eye on your little one.